disco-rocket/starbucks_capstone/README.md

 Finally the accuracy on other models will be looked at, to see if we can explain significantly more variance using techniques that can more accuratly classifiy on non-linear clusters.

 Accuracy is chosen as the completion rates are around 37%, so it isn't too unbalanced to skew the results.
 Also false positives and false negatives are equally important in identifying who to focus resources on, so other metrics such as recall and precision are less important.

-## Data limiations<a name="data"></a>

-As this was simulated data, there were a few quirks in the data which you would not expect to see in live Starbucks data.
-These include:
-* The distribution of ages look to be what you would see at a country population level, not at a customer level.
-For example there were more members that were over 80, than in the age group 18 to 25.
-* While you would expect to see age correlated with income, in the data there are 3 jumps in the minimum values by age, which doesn't look organic.

 ## Model choices<a name="choices"></a>
 Transforming become_member_on to days_from_first_member